 With an ever-shrinking non-digital world, cybercriminals are using innovative technological tools to breach IT security.
 The importance of cybersecurity can be gauged just by the massive numbers involved.
 By the end of 2019, the estimated cost of global cybercrime stood around USD 2 trillion and the volume is growing.
 It is a race in perpetuity with no finish line.
 There are no winners, but it is enough to keep pace with the perpetrators or, even better, be a step ahead.
 Lag and you will certainly be a loser with a hefty price to pay.

-upGrad’s PG Certification in Cybersecurity and PG Diploma in Cybersecurity will teach you all the necessary skills and subjects you need to become a professional.
+upGrad’s PG Certification in Cybersecurity will teach you all the necessary skills and subjects you need to become a professional.
 You’ll get to learn directly from industry experts through live video sessions.
 The course gives you IIIT Bangalore alumni status and access to work class faculty members.

 (1)Coleman, Kevin(2009)-Cyber Attacks on Supply Chain Systems.